stefankarschti/inputosm/README.md

 ## How to test the import speed? ##

 This is the result of running the statistics on a dual `Xeon E5-2699`, 72 cores total.
-I am curious what the results are on your system.

 Run: